 · Efficiently supports the two quantum technological approaches (gates and annealing), something that will be decisive for the most appropriate quantum solution to be used in the different challenges to be solved, taking into account the best possible algorithm to be applied without depending on the technological approach.

-· It facilitates and provides real guarantees, in this case thanks to its qSOA® architecture, to make the practical projection of the research feasible, in which the feasibility of real-time integration of quantum services with classic healthcare systems is essential.
+· It facilitates and provides real guarantees to make the practical projection of the research feasible, in which the feasibility of real-time integration of quantum services with classic healthcare systems is essential.

 Let’s see below if QPath® has ratified in the execution of the QHealth project the reasons why it was selected as the valid platform to achieve the success of the project.